 Personal injuries can result from many different kinds of accidents, and they can range in severity.
 In motor vehicle crashes, vehicle occupants and pedestrians can suffer various types of injuries that can be serious and ultimately may result in lifelong disabilities.
 Depending upon the type and severity of your injuries, and the cause of your car accident, you may be eligible to file a claim for financial compensation.
-The following are common personal injuries that can occur in a Santa Fe car crash.
+The following are common personal injuries that can occur in a Santa Fe car crash or car accidents.
 If you sustained one of these injuries, you should seek advice from a Santa Fe personal injury attorney to find out more about filing a claim for financial compensation.

 Traumatic Brain Injuries

 Traumatic brain injuries (TBIs) are common injuries in motor vehicle collisions.
 According to the U.S. Centers for Disease Control and Prevention (CDC), TBIs results in nearly 2.9 million visits to emergency departments every year and nearly 300,000 hospitalizations.
 More than 20,000 TBIs reported every year occur in children.
-Motor vehicle accidents are currently the second-leading cause of traumatic brain injuries in the U.S., behind falls.
+Motor vehicle and car accidents are currently the second-leading cause of traumatic brain injuries in the U.S., behind falls.

 TBIs can be mild, moderate, or severe.
 Concussions are a type of mild TBI.
 Although most people do recover in a relatively short amount of time from a concussion, even a mild TBI can result in long-term consequences.
 Moderate and severe TBIs can result in permanent disabilities and death.